'It had an evil roar': Mom recounts frantic escape from mudslide mayhem

 It was the start of what would be a harrowing escape from the fire and rain Tuesday that turned the wealthy enclave sandwiched between the Pacific Ocean and the Santa Ynez Mountains into a muddy hell and left 17 people across Santa Barbara County dead, including four children.

-I am, she said, “feeling like the biggest idiot that I didn’t evacuate.”
+She said she felt “like the biggest idiot that I didn’t evacuate.”

 Meanwhile, a veteran firefighter interviewed by NBC News said the cause of the blast that sent Ise running for her life was likely a boulder swept by rains that crashed into a gas junction.

-Note: CORRECTION (Jan.
-11, 2018, 8:25 p.m.
-ET): A photo caption in an earlier version of this article misstated the age of Maria Ise's son Dino.
-He is 12 years old, not 14 years old.